 The first president to unofficially pardon a turkey was Abraham Lincoln, who instructed the White House to save a bird given to the president.
 Lincoln’s son had grown fond of the bird (and the president was a big animal lover).

 But Lincoln didn’t start a tradition, and neither did President Harry S. Truman, who is often credited as the father of the presidential turkey pardon.

-Photos from Truman’s administration show the president happily receiving a turkey as a gift from the Poultry and Egg National Board.
+Photos from Truman’s administration show the President happily receiving a turkey as a gift from the Poultry and Egg National Board at a public event.
 President Dwight Eisenhower also was photographed receiving his bird from the turkey lobby.

 An article that later appeared in The Washington Post revealed the real reason the men were smiling: They served up their guests on Thanksgiving Day as the main course!
 In one image from Time magazine, Eisenhower is grinning widely as he’s carving a very large turkey.

-The next president to spare a turkey given to the White House was John F. Kennedy, who decided after receiving a bird on November 19, 1963, that it shouldn’t stay as dinner.
+John F. Kennedy then started a trend by publicly sparing a turkey given to the White House.
+He decided after receiving a bird on November 19, 1963, that it shouldn’t stay as dinner.
 The turkey was wearing a sign that said, “Good Eatin’ Mr. President.”
 JFK spared the bird just three days before he was assassinated in Dallas.